wbamberg/idl-reference/docs/nsIDOMEventListener.md

 This method is called whenever an event occurs of the type for which
 the EventListener interface was registered.

-@param   evt The Event contains contextual information about the
-             event.
-It also contains the stopPropagation and
-             preventDefault methods which are used in determining the
-             event's flow and default action.

 #### Parameters ####